Carlsen 1 Set Victory Away From 4th Title

-GM Magnus Carlsen is one set away from winning his third title and $200,000 at the 2023 Champions Chess Tour Finals.
+GM Magnus Carlsen is one set away from winning his fourth title and $200,000 at the 2023 Champions Chess Tour Finals.
 On day one of the Title Match, he defeated GM Wesley So with the black pieces in game three, squeezing water from stone in the rook endgame.

 So must win the first set on Saturday in order to reach the third.
 Another set win for Carlsen, who played with 98.1% accuracy on day one, secures the title.